 Your customers’ security is paramount to you and your organization.
 That’s why cyber scams like brand and social impersonation harm businesses of all shapes and sizes.
-According to the Federal Bureau of Investigation (FBI), impersonation attacks have caused global losses upwards of $5.3 billion.
+According to the Federal Bureau of Investigation (FBI), impersonation attacks between 2017-2022 caused losses of more than $2 billion.
 By stealing your clients’ sensitive information and money, this can erode the confidence of the victims and ultimately impact your customers’ trust in your organization.
 In this post, we will take a look at the different types of impersonation, and how brands can fight back.

 There are many different types of impersonation, from phishing scams that ask for personal information to be sent to an outside account to full-blown online fraud that has you buying products from illegitimate sellers.
 Here are some of the most common ways scammers have been impersonating brands:

 The way impersonators operate is very diverse and depends on the social network, the objectives pursued by the impersonator and his level of sophistication.
 However, there are some common behaviors that have been observed in different impersonation attacks: